hrmainland/coding-problems/Coding Problems.md

 ### Frequency Dictionaries
 - Use an array as a frequency dictionary if you know the set of keys is small (ie. 26 length array for lower case letters)
+- Work out how to do this in java

 ### Repeating array processing ([Dota Senate](https://leetcode.com/problems/number-of-recent-calls))
 - Make queues with the indexes of both sides